CyborgNest: NorthSense

 The device was made in a production batch of 400 units.
 NorthSense was documented in some technology articles.

 The technology follows the principles of Sensory Substitution Devices (SSD), created by neuroscientist Paul Bach-y-Rita in the 1960s.
 SSDs are devices which translate one sense into another in order to compensate for an impaired sense.
 NorthSense also builds on the research of other similar haptics devices, such as the naviBelt (previously feelspace belt), which gives directional information through haptic motors around the wearer's waist.
-NorthSense was created using SSD principles but as a non-therapeutic device (not for medical use), transmitting non-human sensory information (the Earth's magnetic field), and therefore it is categorised as a ‘sensory augmentation’ technology.
+NorthSense was created using SSD principles but as a non-therapeutic device (not for medical use), transmitting non-human sensory information (the Earth's magnetic field), and therefore it is categorised as a sensory augmentation technology.

-Controversies

 Sentero

 CyborgNest ran an Indiegogo crowdfunding campaign for the Sentero (presale) in July 2020 where crowdfunders raised approximately £50,000.
-Sentero was never delivered to its crowdfunders and production has now been indefinitely delayed.
+Sentero was allegedly delivered to 50 of its crowdfunders, however it was never officially released and production has been cancelled.
+Backers were offered a refund.

-Like the NorthSense, Sentero claimed that it would allow wearers to haptically feel the earth's magnetic field (North), and also added the ability to 'sense' the direction of places and people, and feel their heartbeat.
+Like the NorthSense, Sentero claimed that it would allow wearers to haptically feel the Earth's magnetic field (North), and also added the ability to "sense" the direction of places and people, and feel their heartbeat.